DevOps may soon be the de facto coding approach worldwide.

 Under all the industry promotion is a philosophy that can actually help your company become more efficient when it comes to app creation.
 Bhargava made this point, explaining that the next step may be a greater focus on security, an important piece of the puzzle when working with new apps.

-When it comes to application development, a thriving corner of the business world at the moment, DevOps may soon simply be the way things are done.
+Becoming an automatic procedure When it comes to application development, a thriving corner of the business world at the moment, DevOps may soon simply be the way things are done.
 ReadWrite contributor Adam Duro offered up this view, drawing a line between agile methodology, the latest revolutionary change to the way coders work, and the current approach.
 He explained that he sees the market going this way, no matter the size of the business involved.
 From small operations just creating their first piece of software to the market-leading businesses that release products many times a year, DevOps has become a reality.

 An experienced content and social media marketing professional, Michelle writes frequently about the practical applications of information technology.